 Treating the underlying disorder will help manage the symptoms of Secondary Raynauds.

-There are no guidelines for preventing Primary or Secondary Raynauds.
-To prevent symptoms of Raynauds: Stay warm.
+There are no current guidelines for preventing Primary or Secondary Raynauds.
+To help prevent Raynauds symptoms: Stay warm.
 Avoid cold temperatures when possible.Dress in layers.Wear clothing that covers extremities such as hats, gloves, or socks.Learn to adapt to stressful situations.

 training to control body temperature.